piwebcam/PiWebcam/PiWebcam/README.md

 If **remote Internet access** is enabled, the device initiates a SSH tunnel through https://serveo.net/, **without the need to configure any NAT or UPnP** in your router.
 The device name is used as hostname and both the web and ssh services are exposed.
 Autossh is used to keep the connection always alive.

-Motion detection is based on the excellent **Motion Project software** (<https://github.com/Motion-Project>) which, among the others, is capable of generating a single notification when consecutive motions are detected so you will **not be overloaded with notifications**. **Only relevant settings are exposed** to the user while reasonable defaults are set during the device startup such as a long event gap, a low framerate and preview snapthos with a red box around the detected motion.
+Motion detection is based on the excellent **Motion Project software** (<https://github.com/Motion-Project>) which, among the others, is capable of generating a single notification when consecutive motions are detected so you will **not be overloaded with notifications**. **Only relevant settings are exposed** to the user while reasonable defaults are set during the device startup.
 Both **pictures and movies are stored into the data filesystem** and grouped in folders by year/month/day/hour so to allow an easier access.
-Recordings can be reviewed through the web interface with h5ai (<https://larsjung.de/h5ai/>),  a **modern file indexer** which allows files and directories to be displayed in a appealing way and providing picture and video previews without the need to download the content beforehand.
+All the recordings can be reviewed through the web interface with h5ai (<https://larsjung.de/h5ai/>),  a **modern file indexer** which allows files and directories to be displayed in a appealing way and providing picture and video previews without the need to download the content beforehand.

 When a motion is detected, PiWebcam.sh is invoked with the "*notify*" parameter through the *on_picture_save* motion's event.
+If object detection is enabled for further analyzing the image, the picture is sent to Clarifai (<https://clarifai.com/>) to **recognize all the objects** within the image.
+This would work great to lower down false positives e.g. if you are interested to know if there is somebody stealing in your house and not just a sudden light change. **For the security camera use case, Clarifai seems to fit best** since pretty accurate to identify objects and people whereas other services could be integrated in the future (Google Vision works great with landscapes but poorly to identify a person, Amazon Rekognition is accurate but prone to false negatives when identifying persons and its authentication schema is complex to integrate in a bash script).

 PiWebcam check if an Internet connection is available and if so, sends out the notification.
 In addition to traditional e-mail notifications, sent out with *ssmtp*, with the detected motion picture attached, PiWebcam can also upload the same picture to a **Slack channel**.
 If you don't know Slack, check it out (<https://slack.com/>); it is a great collaboration tool but can also be used to create a group dedicated to your family, grant access to your family members, chat with them and allow PiWebcam or Home Automation utilities  (like e.g. http://my-house.sourceforge.io) to post updates over there.
 If there is **no Internet connection, the notification does not get lost** but it is **queued and sent out when the connection is restored**.

 Periodically, through cron, PiWebcam.sh is called with the "*checkup*" parameter which will **perform routine tasks to ensure the system is running smoothly**.
 It will reboot the device if the overlayed root filesystem is almost full (even if this shouldn't happen), **remove oldest pictures and movies** from the data directory when the data filesystem fills up, process the notification queue, **restart core services** if no more running and try reconnecting to the network when disconnected.

-PiWebcam logs any activity in `/var/log/PiWebcam.log`.
-Take into account the file will be lost (together with any other change to the root filesystem) when rebooting the device.
+PiWebcam logs any activity in data filesystem so they survive a device reboot.
+Logs can be accessed and reviewed through the web interface as well.

 An **upgrade utility** is provided through the web interface as well.
 A zip file is expected to be uploaded containing a PiWebcam directory and the files of the new version of the software under it (the same package used during the installation).
 During an upgrade, all the files are extracted into a temporary directory the the PiWebcam.sh script of the new version is run with the "*upgrade*" parameter so to execute the version-specific upgrade routine.
 A basic upgrade will just replace the files in /boot/PiWebcam with the new one and the same can be done even manually.